jc-prg/remote/README.md

 * record status for devices controlled via IR (not a direct API)
 * read information for devices via API
 * light / dark theme based on device preset (Safari)
-* basic automatic tests (check data format, check server API requests, check Onky API)
+* basic automatic tests (check data format, check server API requests, check Onkyo-API)
 * docker environment for app and server incl. central configuration for multiple stages
 * definition of devices and scenes based on a set of JSON files